z3dxz/ViewImage3/README.md

 ## How

 - The old viewer was written using the **Win32 API** which was painful and slow, as well as being exclusive to windows
-- This new image viewer is going to be written mostly in **SFML** which is cross-platform, hardware accelerated, and produce cleaner code
+- This new image viewer is going to be written mostly in **SFML or OpenGL (haven't decided yet)** and it will be cross-platform, hardware accelerated, and produce cleaner code

 # Compatibility